-When checking the burner and pilot fuel connection for leaks, repeat the procedure for each core unit.
+When checking the pilot connection for leaks, repeat the procedure for each core unit.

 Appendix A - Telephone and Internet Assistance

 If you have any questions regarding this manual or the installation of your vaporizer, you may call our technically trained customer service department at 770-487-8596.
 Our normal office hours are from 8:00 A.M. to 4:00 P.M.
 EST, Monday thru Friday.